Magyartanulas/magyartanulas.github.io/verb_intro.md

 ### Sibilant verbs

 There are other verbs that end with sibilant endings `s, sz, z, zs`.
-Because of this, some of the conjugation is changed.
+Because of this, some of the conjugation is assimilated into these endings.

 `Lesz` (he/she/it becomes) *front-vowel*